 A horse should not be allowed to turn its rump toward a handler.
-If this occurs in a stall, the handler should make a small movement and slight noise such as hitting a wall with a solid object that gradually escalates to more movement and louder noise that stimulates the horse to turn its rump away.
-The annoying movement and noise should cease the instant that the horse moves its rump away from the handler.
+If this occurs in a stall, the handler should stay out of kick range and make a small movement and slight noise such as hitting a wall with a solid object that gradually escalates to more movement and louder noise to stimulate the horse to turn its rump away.
+The annoying movement and noise should cease the instant that the horse makes any effort to move its rump away from the handler and then repeat as necessary.

 Horses can go into a light sleep while standing because of a unique stay apparatus that can lock their legs and keep them from collapsing.
-Laying down and deep sleep occurs when they believe they are safe and a herd sentry is on guard.
 Care must be taken not to startle a sleeping horse that is standing, or it may become startled and kick.
-The typical posture of standing sleep is head lowered, lower lip drooping, and tail motionless.
+The typical posture of standing sleeping horse is head lowered, lower lip drooping, and tail motionless.